California Northern Railroad: Construction Completion Timeline

-SP's West Side Line (Tracy - Los Banos)
+SP's West Side Line (Tracy–Los Banos)

 This mainline route was formerly known as Southern Pacific's "West Side Line" and at one time extended from Tracy, California and then south through the West side of the San Joaquin Valley (I-5 corridor) via Patterson, Gustine, Newman, Los Banos, Oxalis and then east to Fresno via Ingle and Kerman.
-California Northern Railroad now operates the northern section of the line from Tracy - Los Banos.
+California Northern Railroad now operates the northern section of the line from Tracy to Los Banos.
 SJVR operates the southern section of the line from Oxalis to Fresno and was at one time owned by Port Railroads, Inc. (PRI; also a Kyle subsidiary) and operated by the SJVR.
-On 1996 April 24 the PRI was merged into the SJVR.
+On April 24, 1996 the PRI was merged into the SJVR.
 Both the PRI and SJVR were already Kyle Railway subsidiaries.
 The section of track between Los Banos and Oxalis was abandoned by Southern Pacific in 1993 and the tracks were removed soon after.
 The Southern Pacific constructed the track from Tracy to Newman (37 miles) and from Los Banos to Armona (near Fresno) in 1891.
-Southern Pacific's overnight Owl passenger train (#57/58) operated over this line between San Francisco and Los Angeles into the 1960s.
+Southern Pacific's overnight Owl Limited passenger train (#57/58) operated over this line between San Francisco and Los Angeles into the 1960s.

 Primary traffic on the West Side Subdivision is food and agriculture based commodities such as tomatoes, tomato paste, grain and other agriculture goods.
 An ethanol facility located near Tracy is starting to maximize production which brings in more traffic for the CFNR including grain, corn and fuels used to run the facility to produce the ethanol.
 The Tracy Crew is a Monday-Friday operation but may work an occasional Saturday if a customer needs switching out.
 The crew base is located in Tracy, CA where CFNR interchanges with the Union Pacific Railroad.